AdonayTecle/Multi-Step-Form/README.md

     npm install

-Create a SQLite database file (if it doesn't exist) by running the following command:
+Create a SQLite database file.

-    npm run db:init
+Navigate to Multi-Step-Form\server\ and open the .env file Change the DATABASE_PATH to the SQLite database file in your system

+    DATABASE_PATH=C:\\sqlite\\dataform.db

 Start the server: